 Some people may be allergic to spirulina.
 In severe cases, reactions can be fatal (

-According to one study, people with other allergies are more likely to react negatively to spirulina than those without other allergies.
-To be safe, those with allergies should avoid this supplement or consult their healthcare provider before using it (
+According to one study, people with other allergies are more likely to react negatively to spirulina than those without allergies.
+To be safe, people with allergies should avoid this supplement or reach out to a doctor before using it (

 To avoid spirulina that has been contaminated with microcystins or toxins, only purchase products from trusted brands that have been tested by third-party organizations, such as U.S. Pharmacopeia (USP), ConsumerLab, or NSF International.